 A 21-year-old special education student graduated the prior year by meeting the requirements outlined by the ARD committee in the student's IEP.
-The ARD committee determines that this student is still in need of special education and related services and places the student back in school full day.
-109
+The ARD committee determines that this student is still in need of special education and related services and places the student back in school full day.109

 Since this student graduated by meeting the requirements in his IEP and is receiving a full day of service as required by the ARD committee, his ADA eligibility code is 1 - Eligible for Full-Day Attendance.
-A student receiving special education and related services should not be graduated until all requirements in 19 TAC §89.1070 have been met.

-&lt;sup>109 19 TAC §89.1070(b)(2)
+109 19 TAC §89.1070(j)